 Currently, more than 7 million postsecondary students in the United States take at least one class online and the growth rate for online enrollments continues to outpace traditional enrollments (Allen, Seaman, Poulin, & Straut, 2016).
 With the growing demand for online courses at the tertiary level, many universities and colleges now require their faculty to teach online.
 Similarly, online enrollments are also increasing at the K-12 level with almost three quarters of all U.S. school districts offering online or blended courses for credit recovery, dual enrollment, extension of the school day, and/or for differentiating of the pacing of instruction to meet the needs of diverse learners (Picciano & Seaman, 2010).
 Due to the high demand for online course delivery at every level, professional development opportunities for language teachers are urgently needed.
 Therefore, the ACTFL Distance Learning (DL) Special Interest Group (SIG) and the NFLRC are proposing a national mentoring program for K-16 language teachers, the purpose of which is to help language educators develop the knowledge, skills, and proficiencies needed to design, develop, and deliver effective online foreign language courses.

 The materials used for the mentoring experience were exclusively created to meet the professional learning needs of online world language teachers.
 A first set of lessons, named Introduction to Online Learning, was collaboratively developed by ACTFL DL SIG, BOLDD Collaboratory, and NFLRC professionals.
 The content of those lessons was based on materials created by the BOLDD Collaboratory.
 The NFLRC provided pedagogical, logistic, and technical support in their creation.
-Two additional sets of lessons that focus on interaction and materials development are also available for the mentoring program.
+Three additional sets of lessons that focus on interaction, materials development, and assessment are also available for the mentoring program.
 These latter sets were created through a collaboration between the NFLRC and the North Carolina Virtual Public School.
-A third set of lessons focusing on assessment will be developed in Fall 2017 and will also become part of the pool of resources for mentors and mentees.

 The mentor and the mentee will work together either over a period of one semester (for those with some experience in the online teaching environment) or for two semesters (for those with no online teaching experience), depending upon the needs of the mentee.
 The mentee will complete a selection of online lessons.
 The mentor and the mentee will collaborate to determine which online lessons will be the most beneficial for the mentee to complete.
 In addition, if possible, the mentor will embed the mentee into one of his or her online language classes.
 Similarly, if the mentee’s institution permits it, the mentor could be embedded into the online language course that the mentee is in the process of developing.
 If neither option is possible (depending upon the institutional policies of the mentor/mentee), then the mentor and the mentee could spend time together examining an online language course that is available as an open educational resource.
 This piece will ensure that the mentee will be able to see the content that he/she learned during the mentoring program in practice.
 Finally, the mentor and the mentee will communicate throughout the program on a regular basis so that the mentor can answer questions and check that the assigned tasks were completed.
 Upon completion of the program, both the mentor and the mentee will fill out an evaluation form.